Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ## Running in development mode
 run `./gradlew :server:run --stacktrace` to run the server

+## Running tests
+run `./gradlew :server:test` to execute all tests to test a specific class run `./gradlew :server:test --tests <package.with.classname>`

 ## Building the android-jar maven repository
 Run `AndroidCompat/getAndroid.sh`(macOS/Linux) or `AndroidCompat/getAndroid.ps1`(Windows)
 from project's root directory to download and rebuild the jar file from Google's repository,